-- With no questions centred around mutuality of obligations (MOO), the test is not complete.
+- With no questions centered around mutuality of obligations (MOO), the test is not complete.

 - A strong understanding of IR35 is needed and while the three key status factors may seem straightforward, the principles of these factors are often not as obvious in a contract.